aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 bucket, we'll just tack it into the end of that linked list.

 So here again is a summary of how you use our hash map:
-- Hash the key, mod by the number of buckets
+- Hash the key, mod by the number of buckets (implement the `#bucket` method first for cleaner code - it should return the correct bucket for a hashed key)
-- To **set**, append that key and value to the linked list representing that bucket
+- To **set**, append a new link with the key and value to that bucket.
+If a link with that key already exists in the bucket, delete it first, then append the new link.
 - To **get**, check whether the linked list contains the key you're looking up
 - To **delete**, remove the link corresponding to that key from the linked list

+Finally, let's make your hash map properly enumerable.
+You know the drill.
+Implement `#each`, and then include the `Enumerable` module.
+Your method should yield `[key, value]` pairs and maintain insertion order -- the same way the Ruby hash does!

-Also make sure your hash map resizes!
+Also make sure your hash map resizes when the count exceeds the number of buckets!
 In order to resize properly, you have to double the size of the container for your buckets.
 Having done so, enumerate over each of your linked lists and re-insert their contents into your newly-resized hash map.
 If you don't re-hash them,